 While I was researching descendants of Samuel Fuller who settled in Maine after the Revolutionary War, I stumbled across Charles Alton Ellis, who is my fourth cousin twice removed.
 He was born in Parkman, Piscataquis County, in 1876.
 He was the son of David Brainard Ellis and Eliza Wharff Lombard.

-He attended Wesleyan University (Middletown, Connecticut) and graduated in 1900 with B.A. degree in mathematics and Greek, with courses in higher mechanics.
+He attended Wesleyan University (Middletown, Connecticut), where he was a catcher on the baseball team.
+He graduated in 1900 with B.A. degree in mathematics and Greek, with courses in higher mechanics.
 Greek translation was a hobby of his into his retirement years.

 He went to work for the American Bridge Company where he calculated the stresses of the New York City subway tubes under the Hudson River.

 In 1908 he joined the faculty of the University of Michigan and served as an Assistant Professor of Civil Engineering until 1912.

 He went to work for the Dominion Bridge Company and was co-designer of the Montreal Harbour Bridge.

 In 1913 he married Elsie Louise Ney of Rocky Hill, Connecticut.
 They had no children.

 In 1914 he joined the faculty of the University of Illinois and gained the position of Professor of Structural and Bridge Engineering.

 In 1921 he accepted a position as Vice President in charge of bridge design and construction supervision for the Strauss Engineering Corporation of Chicago.
 He received his degree in Civil Engineering in 1922.
 That year he published Essentials in the Theory of Framed Structures.